|Spring mist under Glastonbury Tor by Tony Armstrong|

 Ley Lines were there, although the Bords noticed that many didn't actually touch the monuments they were actually supposed to be aligned with - which they put down to respect for their sanctity.

-Added into the mix though were UFOs, which were so popular at that the Glastonbury Fayre had a space set aside for them to land, as well as stone circles and holy wells, ghosts and King Arthur.
+Added into the mix though were UFOs, which were so popular at that time that the Glastonbury Fayre had a space set aside for them to land, as well as stone circles and holy wells, ghosts and King Arthur.
 The Bords also included local customs that had been interpreted rightly or wrongly (usually wrongly) by folklorists as pagan survivals.

 Here then is the true Re-enchantment of Britain.
 UFOs have now mostly been dropped, but the publication of similar books persists - and it seems I own most of them.